a-maze-d/fledex/docs/architecture.md

 The `Leds` are not bound to a specific led strip (and namespace), but can be send to one by calling the `send()` function with the appropriate parameters.
 For convenience it's possible to bind it already during creation time to a specific led strip and namespace.

 # The Animations
 To define individual `Leds` is nice, but it would be even nicer, if it would be possible to animate the `Leds`.
-This is where the LedAnimator comes in.
+This is where the `Animator` comes in.
 It allows to define `Leds` and vary them through some triggers (like a timer/counter).
 It's possible to define this simply through a sequence of `Leds` definitions followed by a `send()` and some `Process.sleep()`, but that approach would have several limitations.

-The `LedAnimator` is a `GenServer` that loops through the animation function and allows to modify the animation between loops.
+The `Animator` is a `GenServer` that loops through the animation function and allows to modify the animation between loops.

-The various `LedAnimator`s can be managed through a `LedAnimationManager`.
-It allows to create, redefine, and destroy animations (i.e.`LedAnimator`s) through a single configuration.
+The various `Fledex.Animation.Animator`s can be managed through a `Fledex.Animation.Manager`.
+It allows to create, redefine, and destroy animations (i.e.`Fledex.Animation.Animator`s) through a single configuration.

 # The Fledex DSL
-The ultimate goal is to define a `Fledex` DSL that can configure the `LedAnimationManager` and update annimations on the fly.
+The ultimate goal is to define a `Fledex` DSL that can configure the `Fledex.Animation.Manager` and update annimations on the fly.

 In the above diagram an example is shown on how such a DSL might look like.

 # The Triggers

-The `LedsDriver` is publishing via `PubSub` an event (a trigger) that gets picked up by the `LedAnimator`s to change their animation.
+The `LedsDriver` is publishing via `PubSub` an event (a trigger) that gets picked up by the `Fledex.Animation.Animator`s to change their animation.
 The trigger can not only be created by the driver, but also by external events.
-The difference is that only the triggers from the driver are used by the `LedAnimator`s to redefine the animation.
+The difference is that only the triggers from the driver are used by the `Fledex.Animation.Animator`s to redefine the animation.
 All other triggers are collected over time and can be used when updating the animation.

 For example: we want to be able to check the current temperature in regular interval and trigger a re-animation to adjust the "display" depending on the temperature.

 # Final Notes
 ## Naming
 The led naming, the namespace naming, and the `LedsDriver` server naming should all be driven by the `Fledex`  DSL.
 Even though it would be possible to have different names it helps to align them.
 The `led_strip` name becomes the `LedsDriver` server name.
-The `animation` name becomes the namespace name and combined with the `led_strip` name the `LedAnimator` server name.
+The `animation` name becomes the namespace name and combined with the `led_strip` name the `Fledex.Animation.Animator` server name.